calydia/blog-forestry-gatsby/src/pages/posts/fighting-exhaustion.md

   but then I often end up taking the offered work anyway because of reasons like "there's no one else" or "it just has to be done" or "we're all busy".
 I'm not saying that those sentences aren't true, because they are.
-I've noticed that there basically always is someone who is at least almost at their breaking point.
+I've noticed that there basically always is someone at our company who is at least almost at their breaking point.
   Those sentences just make me feel like I'm not being heard or being taken seriously.
   I used to think it was my fault that the workload kept piling on, that maybe I wasn't fast enough or talented enough because not everyone was at their breaking point.
   Thankfully I've realised that those things have nothing to do with this.
 It's just my impostor syndrome talking and some people have a more healthy point of view to work vs private life than I've had.
 I've always put the company and its clients above my wellbeing.
 And that mistake is mine alone.</p><p>One seemingly harmless behaviour of mine is that I pretty much always cancel my plans if someone wants to have a meeting at an inconvenient time.
 This, at first, seems like it doesn't matter, it's only one time.
 But then it happens again and again and again.
 It becomes a pattern, and it disrupts my personal life more than you'd think.
 I haven't taken this behaviour as seriously as I should have.
-Better late than never, I suppose.</p><p>When the deadlines close in, I usually start working longer days automatically to try to somehow get everything done.
+Better late than never, I suppose.</p><p>When the deadlines close in, I usually start working longer hours automatically to try to somehow get everything done.
 This ultimately leads to a situation where I don't have time or the energy to exercise or do anything else either.
 For example, my fiancé was telling me all spring that it's weird and a shame that I don't teach myself anything new or do anything tech-related in my spare time anymore.
 And the